Our Litigation team answers commonly asked questions about Affidavits.

 How can Sharrock Pitman Legal help me?

-As Accredited Specialists in Commercial Litigation, we have extensive experience assisting customers with Court proceedings and preparation of Affidavits.
-If you require advice or assistance, please contact Simon Matters on 1300 205 506 or alternatively fill in the form below.
+As Accredited Specialists Commercial Law, we have extensive experience assisting customers with Court proceedings and preparation of Affidavits.
+If you require advice or assistance, please contact our Litigation team on 1300 205 506 or alternatively fill in the form below.

 The information contained in this article is intended to be of a general nature only and should not be relied upon as legal advice.
 Any legal matters should be discussed specifically with one of our lawyers.

 Liability limited by a scheme approved under Professional Standards Legislation.